simon01239/ada/index.md

 1. Miguel Arias Cañete

-    - was European Commissioner for Energy and Climate Action => highly postive on climate change makes sense
+    - she was European Commissioner for Energy and Climate Action, hence highly postive opinion on climate change makes sense.
-    - no quotes on most topics and one on europe and one related to discrimination (see diostributions per topics below) => doesnt tell us anything
+    - there are no quotes on most topics, only one on europe and one related to discrimination (see distributions per topics below).
+Therefore we can't interpret much of her.
-      => not relevant, alternative politicians: There is no right-wing party in spain, only some very small far-right partys which almost don't have any quotes at all
-    - other politicians which were quoted relativly often are prime ministers and entreprenuers who were in politics for some time in the past.
-      => spain not relevant in this analysis
+    - Due to a lack of data for other politicans we can neglect Spain in this analysis.

 2. Frauke Petry
     - unfortunately for Frauke Petry the quotes are concentrated on the topics of immigration, terrorism and discrimination and for the other topics we have almost no quotes (see distributions below).
-Although this focus on the immigration topic could make sense, since during her time as the leader of her party this topic was the most important topic of her party, following the "immigration crisis" in 2015, and is the reason for the partys success in Germany.
+Although this focus on the immigration topic could make sense, since during her time as the leader of her party this topic was the most important topic of her party, following the "immigration crisis" in 2015, and is the reason for the party's success in Germany.

 2. Difference between Mateusz Morawiecki and the other right-wing polticians: (Mateusz Morawiecki the polish prime minister and the only right-wing poltician actually being in government in the countries we considered)